 - Live attenuated vaccines: These vaccines use a form of the targeted pathogen that is highly unlikely to be harmful—one capable, say, of multiplying, but not causing disease.
 Examples include the measles vaccine and the oral vaccine against polio, which has been widely deployed in global eradication efforts.
 Such vaccines can be very effective because they closely mimic the behavior of the targeted pathogen, giving the immune system a truer picture of what it would be up against.
 Due to the risk that attenuated HIV might revert to its disease-causing form, this approach has not been applied to the development of human AIDS vaccines.

 - Subunit vaccines: Vaccines of this variety are composed of purified pieces of the pathogen (known as antigens) that generate a vigorous, protective immune response.
 Common subunit vaccines include the seasonal flu and hepatitis B vaccines.
 This approach was employed to devise the first AIDS vaccine candidate tested in humans, which failed to induce protection from HIV infection.

 - DNA vaccines: These vaccine candidates are also designed to train the immune system to recognize a piece of the targeted bacterium or virus.
 The difference is that the active ingredients are not the purified antigens themselves but circles of DNA, called plasmids, that carry genes encoding those antigens.
 Human cells passively take up these plasmids and produce the antigens that, in turn, train the immune system to recognize the targeted pathogen.

-- Recombinant vector vaccines: These vaccines, like DNA vaccines, introduce genes for targeted antigens into the body.
+- Recombinant vector vaccines (like GeoVax vaccines): These vaccines, like DNA vaccines, introduce genes for targeted antigens into the body.
 But the genes are inserted into a virus that actively infects human cells.
 The viruses chosen as vectors are safe to use because they do not ordinarily cause disease in humans and/or have been stripped of their ability to proliferate.